-Scannell & Kurz analyzed the price sensitivity of the freshman admit pool in 2009, followed by a recalibration of the model in 2010 and 2011 to ensure that strategies were still on target to support enrollment goals, such as, raising the academic quality profile of entering freshmen (e.g., between 2008 and 2011 the average SAT increased from 1108 to 1114; high school GPA from 3.37 to 3.41) and increasing NTR.
+Scannell & Kurz analyzed the price sensitivity of the freshman admit pool in 2009, followed by a recalibration of the model in 2010-2013 to ensure that strategies were still on target to support enrollment goals that included raising the academic quality profile of entering freshmen (e.g., between 2008 and 2013 the average SAT increased from 1108 to 1129; high school GPA from 3.37 to 3.44) and increasing NTR.

 Results of Our Work Together